ChayScripts/Install-Citrix-Software-with-Ansible/README.md

 ```
 ### Notes

 * For director to work, it should be pointed to an existing Citrix site.
 So, if you install director software alone and try to login, it errors out.
+Use [Add Other DDC to Director](http://knowcitrix.com/add-other-ddc-to-citrix-director/) link and add Citrix DDC to your Director.
 * Commands used in this repo are tested on CVAD 1912 LTSR version.
 In future, installation commands may change.

 ### Built With